Abeshith/IMDBDataset-SentimentAnalysis/README.md

 - **BoW and TF-IDF**: Achieved an accuracy of [insert accuracy here] using Multinomial Naive Bayes Classifier.
 - **Word2Vec**: Achieved an accuracy of [insert accuracy here] using Random Forest Classifier.
+- **Average Word2Vec**: Achieved an accuracy of [insert accuracy here] using Random Forest Classifier.